 The general and disciplinary regulations of the educational centres, which date from the 20 December 2000, constitute the legal basis of the organisation, of the authority and of the operations of these centres.
 Each centre, however, has its own specific regulations. [^8]: European Monitoring Centre for Prisons “Prison Conditions in Portugal”, 2013, p29.

-Figures on juvenile prisoners are published
+Figures on minors in prison are published

 on a regular basis (annually)

-Juvenile prisoners are separated from adults
+Minors in prison are separated from adults

 The schooling of minors is compulsory